bungle/lua-resty-scrypt/README.md

 # lua-resty-scrypt

-LuaJIT FFI-based scrypt library for OpenResty.
+`lua-resty-scrypt` is a scrypt (password) hashing library for OpenResty.

 ## Hello World with lua-resty-scrypt